solidjs/solid-start/docs/api/Routes.md

 ### Defining your own routes

-The `<Routes>` component is where the route branches are defined.
+The `<Routes>` component is a slightly different Solid component, because instead of accepting DOM elements as children, it actually accepts route configuration objects.
+Yeah, our `Route` components return route configuration objects that the `Routes` component merges into one big routing configuration.
+It uses one of Solid's secrets that a component can return anything, and its upto the parent to decide what to do with it.
 It receives `<Route>` components as children that define the various pages of your application.
 The `<Routes>` component also serves as the insertion point for those pages.

 Think of it as a `<Switch>` component which uses the `URLPattern` rules with the `path` to match which `Route` to render.
 And when the user navigates to a different link, switches to the new `Route` and renders it.